Colourless Bumps on Toddler Skin: A Clear Guide for Parents

 1. Why does my child only have bumps on their arms?

-If the bumps are mostly on the backs of the arms and feel rough, it is almost certainly keratosis pilaris toddler skin.
+If the bumps are mostly on the backs of the arms of your child and feel rough, it can be keratosis pilaris in kids.
 It’s very common in that specific location.

 1. Do bumps on the skin mean my child has an allergy?